 Diagnosis of Hepatitis B Virus

 After HBV infection, acute hepatitis B infection may take 45 to 160 days (on average 120 days) to manifest.
 Fatigue, nausea, abdominal pain, appetite loss, jaundice, and dark urine are among the symptoms that can result from liver damage.
-Both chronic liver disease and liver cancer can be brought on by the hepatitis B virus.
+The hepatitis B virus can bring on both chronic liver disease and liver cancer.

 The presence of specific antigens and antibodies in the blood, such as immunoglobulin M (IgM) antibodies to HBC and serum of hepatitis B surface antigen (HBsAg), which occur along with symptoms, is required for the diagnosis.